All Contra Costa County Library locations have the following:

 CCTV's are located at the following libraries: Clayton, Hercules, Lafayette, Martinez, Pittsburg, Pleasant Hill, Walnut Creek, Ygnacio Valley.

 Hearing Assistive Technology (HAT) - induction loop systems are available at the Antioch, Brentwood, Clayton, Concord, Danville, Dougherty Station, El Sobrante, Hercules, Kensington, Lafayette, Martinez, Moraga, Orinda (coming soon), Pinole, Pittsburg, Pleasant Hill, and Walnut Creek, Ygnacio Valley (coming soon) libraries.
 These devices may be used with the t-coil in your hearing aid or we have receivers that may be used with a headset.

 Kurzweil software is available at the Antioch, Dougherty Station, El Cerrito, Hercules, Kensington, Pittsburg (coming soon), and Pleasant Hill, and San Pablo libraries.

 Rollators (Rolling walkers) are available at the Antioch, Brentwood, Clayton, Concord, Danville, Dougherty Station, Hercules, Lafayette, Moraga, Oakley, Pinole, Pittsburg, Pleasant Hill, San Pablo, San Ramon, Ygnacio Valley and Walnut Creek community libraries.

 Contra Costa County Library considers the needs of users with disabilities in the planning and layout of public programming and meeting spaces and facilities.
-The Library makes every effort to provide accommodations as requested by individuals with special needs with 72 hours notice.
+The Library makes every effort to provide reasonable accommodations as requested by individuals with special needs with 72 hours notice.